parsaeisa/Notes/DevOps/monitoring.md

 # Monitoring

+Monitoring involves continuously observing the state and behavior of a software system or application in real-time.
+It typically involves collecting and analyzing various metrics, such as CPU usage, memory utilization, network traffic, response times, and error rates.
+Monitoring helps ensure that the system is functioning correctly and provides insights into its performance, stability, and availability.
+It often involves setting up alerts or notifications to detect anomalies or critical conditions.

 In an AI model , we pass the constructor a print method which gaves us the logging that we want .

 In a Backend project , for example in go we define a logger for our app .